pip-services/pip-services-docs/content/en/python/rpc/services/commandable_swagger_document.md

 #### to_string
-Returns a  string containing the API information.
+Returns string with Swagger code that describe service methods.

 > to_string(): str